 Three courses are required in this category, for a total of nine credits: An Introduction to Ethics course offered by the Philosophy department and two Religious Studies requirements.

 |E - 1||Philosophy I: Introduction to Ethics||3 credits|

 |E – 3||Religious Studies 2: Topics||3 credits|

-E – 2 RELS 208 Religious Studies I: The Life of Faith (3 credits)
+E – 2 Religious Studies I: Introduction (3 credits)